Raiders open Las Vegas stadium with 34-24 win vs Saints

 After being gashed on the ground early, the Raiders did a good job against Brees, who struggled without his injured No. 1 receiver Michael Thomas.

-Brees went 26 for 38 for 312 yards with one touchdown and one interception.
+Brees went 26 for 38 for 312 yards with one touchdown and a key interception at the end of the first half that set up a field goal for the Raiders.

+“If there’s one thing I wish I could take back from the game it would be that,” Brees said.
+“Otherwise, we had a lot of metal errors.
+I felt like we were not playing as fast and just as sure and confident.”

 After the Saints cut the deficit to 31-24 on Alvin Kamara’s second TD run, the Raiders took advantage of a pass interference call against Janoris Jenkins and then iced the game with a 54-yard field goal by Daniel Carlson.